jeffo777/input-right/CONTRIBUTING.md

-# Contributing to Chat To Form
+# Contributing to InputRight

-First off, thank you for considering contributing to Chat To Form!
+First off, thank you for considering contributing to InputRight!
 We're excited to build a community around this project and welcome your help.
 Whether you're reporting a bug, suggesting a new feature, or just asking a question, your participation is valuable.

 ## How Can I Contribute?